digitalservicebund/angie/README.md

 Source: Aaron Gustafson - Adaptive Web Design

+### Accessibility

+For the end-users, but also for the developers.
+The code itself should be accessible.
+Low barrier, familiar, habitable.
+Open, inspectable, evencomprehendable by non-devs.

 ### Low dependencies

-* the documentation depends on [11ty](https://www.11ty.dev/docs/), which is quite flexible and works with multiple template languages
+- the documentation depends on [11ty](https://www.11ty.dev/docs/), which is quite flexible and works with multiple template languages
-* for css composition Sass is used
+- for css composition Sass is used
-* js is currently just concatenated
+- js is currently just concatenated

 We will probably introduce a few more tools, but nothing which would dictate us certains things, e.g.

-* browser support
+- browser support

 ### Use proven technology